 Wildflowers: Just about all of them!
-Your garden centre should be able to give you a good idea of some local native beauties!
+Your garden centre should be able to give you a good idea of some suitable local native plants!

 Climbers: Clematis sp., and Wonga Vine (Pandorea pandorana)

-Alright, we have the position and the plants sorted, so what else do we have to do to encourage these ‘flutter-bys’ to our patch?
-Well, it’s more a case of what not to do, especially when it comes to chemicals in the garden.
-Not all of us are completely at ease with “creepy-crawly-slimy-slithery-furry-flying” critters and insects in the garden, and tend to declare full-scale chemical warfare at the first sign of insect inhabitants.
-In order to keep a bio-diverse, butterfly-friendly backyard, we need to seriously consider what chemicals we are using, and why.
-Insects and invertebrates (little tackers without backbones) are an incredibly important part of any ecosystem, and this includes mosquitoes, cockroaches, ants and spiders.
+Not all of us are completely at ease with “creepy-crawly-slimy-slithery-furry-flying” critters and insects in the garden and tend to declare chemical warfare at the first sign of insect inhabitants.
+In order to keep a biodiverse, butterfly-friendly backyard, we need to consider seriously our use of chemicals.
+Insects and invertebrates are an incredibly important part of any ecosystem, and this includes mosquitoes, cockroaches, ants and spiders.
 We have all heard of the butterfly effect, where a minor action in one location can have devastating “knock-on” effects elsewhere.
-Well, apply this to your backyard, where the sprinkling of ant granules or the spraying of pesticides could have a detrimental impact on not only the target insect, but a whole host of important invertebrates.
+Apply this to your backyard where the sprinkling of ant granules or the spraying of pesticides could have a detrimental impact on not only the target insect, but a whole host of important invertebrates.
 Think carefully about chemical use, and, where possible (especially in butterfly gardens) avoid it altogether.
 After all, a couple of holes in a few leaves is all part of nature!

 And it’s that simple.
 There is no minimum size or space recommended for a butterfly garden, and, as we all know, size isn’t everything, it’s what you do with it.
 By planting a good mix of food and nectar plants, providing water and moist soil, and avoiding butterfly-battering chemicals, your garden should be a haven of fluttery activity in no time.
 Consider keeping a butterfly book, tracking the sightings and activities of butterflies and caterpillars in your patch, and get the kids involved in butterfly spotting and “egg hunts”.
 Happy butterfly gardening!